jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 When you ask:

 - Find the relevant forum/channel for the question.
-- Prefer public forums to private ones or personal messages.
-This providers a larger pool of helpers, adds value to the group and distributes the load of help.
+- Prefer public to private forums or personal messages because you get a larger pool of helpers, adds value to the group and distributes the load of help.
 - Send questions in accessible formats e.g. use txt vs html, doc
 - Upvote helpful answers and accept any that solved the problem
 - Don't ask for private replies, public ones allow correction by others and helps respondents be seen as competent and knowledgeable.
-- Follow up with a brief note on the solution on original thread and other groups that showed interest in the problem.
-If the problem had some technical depth, post summary of troubleshooting history, the final problem statement and what worked as a solution, and avoidable blind alleys plus attribution to those who helped.
+- Follow up with a brief note on the solution to the original thread.
+If the problem had some technical depth, post summary of troubleshooting history, the final problem statement, the solution, avoidable blind alleys and attribution to helpers.
 If possible, do a FAQ documentation patch.
-- Don't ask questions in replies since it will only be seen by those watching the thread.
+- Don't ask questions in replies since only those watching the thread will see it.
-- Make it east to reply e.g. emails should have 'Reply-To' header, but don't end your messages with 'Please send reply to...'.
+- Make it easy to reply e.g. emails should have 'Reply-To' header, but don't end your messages with 'Please send reply to...'.
-- Don't tack questions like 'can anyone help me?' or 'is there an answer', since this is superfluous to a competent problem description.
+- Don't tack unnecessary questions like 'can anyone help me?' or 'is there an answer'.
 - Don't flag your question as urgent even if it is to you.
-- Courtesy never hurts, and sometimes helps e.g. use 'please', 'thanks for your attention' or 'thanks for your consideration'.
+- Courtesy never hurts e.g. use 'please', 'thanks for your attention'

-Questions Not to Ask
-^^^^^^^^^^^^^^^^^^^^
-- where can I find program or resource X?
-STFW
-- how can I use X to do Y? (x-y problem)
-- how can I configure my shell prompt?
-RTFM
-- can I convert the acmecorp doc into a tex file using bass-o-matic converter?
-  Try it and see, you'll learn the answer and stop wasting my time
-- my {program, config, sql} doesn't work.
-Not a question
-- i'm having problems with my windows machine, can you help?
-- My program doesn't work.
-I think system facility X is broken.
-Try and back up this statement with clear and exhaustive documentation of the failure case.
-- I'm having problems installing linux or X, can you help?
-No, I'd need hands-on-access to your machine to troubleshoot this, go ask your local linux user group.
-- How can I crack/root/steal channel-ops privileges/read someone's email?
-You're a lowlife for wanting to do such things and a moron for asking for help on this.

-Good and Bad Questions
+Bad/Good Questions
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^
-Stupid: Where can I find out stuff about xyx?
+Bad: How do I configure my shell prompt?
+Where can I find out about xyz?
-Smart: I used google to try and find xyx on the web, but I got no useful hits.
+Good: I used google to try and find xyz on the web, but I got not useful hits.
 Can I get a pointer to programming information on this?

-Stupid: I can't get the code from project foo to compile.
-Why is it broken?
-(Assumes someone else screwed up)
+Bad: I'm having problems with my window machine, can you help?
+My program doesn't work, I think system facility X is broken (back this statement up first).
+I can't get the code to compile, why is it broken? (assumes someone else screwed up).
-Smart: The code from project foo doesn't compile under Nuiix version 6.2.
-I've read the FAQ but it doesn't have anything in it about Nuiix related problems.
-Here's the transcript of my compilation attempt, it is something I did?
+Good: The code from project foo doesn't compile under Nuix v6.2.
+I've read the FAQ but it doesn't have anything in it about Nuix related problems.
+Here's the transcript of my compilation attempt, is it something I did?

-Stupid: I'm having problems with my motherboard, can anybody help me?
+Bad: I'm having problems with my motherboard, can anybody help me?
 Smart: I tried X, Y and Z on the s2464 motherboard.
 When that didn't work, I tried A, B and C. Note the curious symptom when I tried C. Obviously the florbish is grommicking, but the results aren't what one might expect.
 What are